IndrajeetPatil/ggstatsplot/README.md

 library(viridis)

 ggstatsplot::gghistostats(
   data = iris,
   x = Sepal.Length,
   title = "Distribution of Iris sepal length", type = "parametric",            # one sample t-test test.value = 3,                 # default value is 0
-centrality.plot = TRUE,         # whether a measure of central tendency is to be plotted centrality.colour = "red",      # decides colour of vertical line representing central tendency centrality.para = "mean",       # which measure of central tendency is to be plotted normality.plot = TRUE,          # whether normal distribution is to be overlayed on a histogram binwidth.adjust = TRUE,         # whether binwidth needs to be adjusted binwidth = 0.10) +              # binwidth value (needs to be toyed around with until you find the best one) viridis::scale_fill_viridis()   # further modifcation outside of ggstatsplot
+  centrality.para = "mean",       # which measure of central tendency is to be plotted centrality.colour = "red",      # decides colour of vertical line representing central tendency density.plot = TRUE,            # whether density plot is to be overlayed on a histogram binwidth.adjust = TRUE,         # whether binwidth needs to be adjusted binwidth = 0.10                 # binwidth value (needs to be toyed around with until you find the best one) ) +
+  viridis::scale_fill_viridis()   # further modifcation outside of ggstatsplot
 #> Note:  Shapiro-Wilk test of normality for Sepal.Length : p-value =  0.010
 ```